HL7/fhir-cow-ig/input/pagecontent/ex1-simple-lab-order-flow.md

 - It is clear which Order Filler will execute the Order
 - `ServiceRequest` is owned by the Order Placer; changes are allowed only to be done by Placer
 - `Task` is a shared resource of Placer and Filler and updated by both
-- Order Result is reported via `**DiagnosticReport**`
+- Order Result is reported via `DiagnosticReport`
 - `DiagnosticReport` is owned by the Order Filler
 - Order will be accepted and fulfilled
 - Lab internal flow is **out of scope**
 - All needed data is accessible
-- All needed data around the Sample is in the `Specimen` like collection information (`Procedure` collection date/time, body Site, ...)
+- All needed data around the Sample is in the `Specimen` like collection related information (`Procedure`, collection date/time, body Site, ...)
 #### Not defined
-- Ownership of `Specimen` Resource (Ownership should/could/might change with the physical location)
+- Ownership of `Specimen` Resource (Ownership should/could/might change with the physical location - this should be defined in a more detailed Lab IG build on the COW principles)
+- Transport of the Sample

-### Example using Subscriptions with Task at Placer
+### Example
 <figure>
   {% include ex1-simple-lab-order-flow.svg %}
 </figure>